cal-itp/data-infra/airflow/README.md

 The logs are stored locally in the `logs` folder.
 You should be unable to add files here but it is gitkeep'ed so that it is avaliable when testing and debugging.

-Finally, Airflow plugins can be found in `plugins`.
+Finally, Airflow plugins can be found in `plugins`; this includes general utility functions as well as custom operator definitions.

 ## Developing Locally